vega/altair/doc/user_guide/data/spatial.rst

    gdf_geoms

-This data uses a non-geographic projection.
-Therefor we use the ``project`` configuration ``type="identity", reflectY=True`` to draw the geometries without applying a projection.
-By using ``scale=None`` we disable the scale for the color channel and Altair will use the defined -Hex color- codes directly.
+Since the spatial data in our example is not geographic, we use ``project`` configuration ``type="identity", reflectY=True`` to draw the geometries without applying a geographic projection.
+By using ``alt.Color(..., scale=None)`` we disable the automatic color assignment in Altair and instead directly use the provided Hex color codes.

 .. altair-plot::